 "(Obama) set a very aggressive goal to try and get the TPP agreements done by the end of the year," U.S. Commerce Secretary Penny Pritzker told reporters on Sunday on the sidelines of the APEC meeting.

-Major multinationals, like Wal-Mart and FedEx , have however expressed concern that the tight deadline could make U.S. negotiators vulnerable to compromise.
+Major multinationals, such as Wal-Mart and FedEx, have, however, expressed concern that the tight deadline could make U.S. negotiators vulnerable to compromise.

 "For Wal-Mart, we would like to see a high-quality agreement, which is that no sectors and no products are excluded.
-That there are no compromises that leak into the process for the purpose of speed," Scott Price, the U.S. retailer's CEO in Asia, told Reuters.
+That there are no compromises that leak into the process for the purpose of speed," Scott Price, chief executive of the U.S. retailer in Asia, told Reuters.